DimEvil/VISdatapaper/VIS-occurrences-paper.md

 The ‘VIS - Fishes in inland waters’ in Flanders, Belgium subset is a species occurrence dataset.
 The dataset contains over 350.000 fish observations, sampled between 1992 and 2012 from over 2000 locations in inland rivers, streams, canals, and enclosed waters in Flanders, Belgium.
 The dataset includes over 64 fish species, as well as a number of non-target species (mainly crustaceans).

 The ‘VIS - Fishes in estuarine habitats’ in Flanders, Belgium subset is also a species occurrence dataset.
-The dataset contains over 80.000 fish observations, sampled between 1995 and 2012 from almost 50 locations in the estuaries of the rivers Yser and Scheldt, in Flanders, Belgium.
+The dataset contains over 80.000 fish observations, sampled between 1995 and 2012 from almost 50 locations in the estuaries of the rivers Yser and Scheldt, in Flanders, Belgium except two sampling locations in the Netherlands.
 The dataset includes 116 fish species, as well as a number of non-target crustacean species.

 The data for both datasets are retrieved from the Fish Information System ([VIS](http://vis.milieuinfo.be)), a database set up to monitor the status of fishes and their habitats in Flanders and are collected in support of the Water Framework Directive, the Habitat Directive, the Eel Regulation, the Red List of fishes, the colonization and spreading of non-native fish species, fish stock management and biodiversity research.
 Additional information, such as measurements on length and weight, absence information and abiotic data are available upon request.
 Issues regarding inland waters and estuary data can be reported at [https://github.com/LifeWatchINBO/vis-inland-occurrences](https://github.com/LifeWatchINBO/vis-inland-occurrences) and [https://github.com/LifeWatchINBO/vis-estuary-occurrences](https://github.com/LifeWatchINBO/vis-estuary-occurrences), respectively.